languagetool-org/languagetool-org.github.io/development-overview.md

     git clone https://github.com/languagetool-org/languagetool.git

-Note that due to the embedded dictionaries our git repository is quite large (>300MB), so cloning might take some time.
+Note that due to the embedded dictionaries our git repository is quite large (>800MB), so cloning might take some time.
 You can then build the code with `mvn clean package` or just run the tests with `mvn clean test`.
 You need at least Java 8 for building LT.
 Maven's default memory settings are often too low, so you will probably need to set your environment variable `MAVEN_OPTS` to:

-    -Xmx1512m
+    -Xmx1550m

-After the build, the LibreOffice/OpenOffice extension can be found in `languagetool-office-extension/target` (named *.zip, rename it to *.oxt), the stand-alone version in `languagetool-standalone/target` (in a sub directory named e.g. `LanguageTool-5.0-SNAPSHOT/`, you cannot run the *.jar directly in the `target` directory).
-See the [Usage page](http://languagetool.org/usage/) for information on how to use those files.
-See [[[maven-tips|Maven tips]]] for hints on how to build faster.
+After the build, the LibreOffice/OpenOffice extension can be found in `languagetool-office-extension/target` (named *.zip, rename it to *.oxt), the stand-alone version in `languagetool-standalone/target` (in a sub directory named e.g. `LanguageTool-5.0-SNAPSHOT/` - you cannot run the *.jar directly in the `target` directory).
+See [Maven tips](/maven-tips) for hints on how to build faster.

 # Language checking process